yarlson/vibenstein3d/README.md

 The game features a simple and effective lighting system with:

-- Four predefined ceiling light types (Warm, Cool, Bright, Dim)
+- Four predefined ceiling light types (1=Warm, 2=Cool, 3=Bright, 4=Dim)
-- Easy-to-use grid-based light placement, matching the level grid
+- Easy-to-use grid-based light placement with simple numerical values
 - Light grid matrix that directly corresponds to the level layout

 ## Getting Started